Wednesday, April 24, 2024

 "And those things we'll put where?"
 Evan pointed to the giant shadow cat and its kitten.

-"Don't worry about it."
-Shaela said stepping over towards the shadow cat, its kitten still fast asleep by its side.
+"Don't worry, let me just send them back to their home until we need them again," Shaela said stepping towards the shadow cat, its kitten still fast asleep by its side.

 Shaela's step momentarily touched upon grace as she cast her incantation to return the shadow cat and its kitten back to their home.
 The shadow cat started to de-materialize slowly startling it back to awareness.
 Before it had completely disappeared it grabbed the last of the deceased Wytch Hunters in its jaws, perhaps for a morning snack.
 They both disappeared safely to their home in the shadow plane, with the Wytch Hunter's body.